3D printing: Multi-material 3D printing

-Efforts to achieve multi-material 3D printing range from enhanced FDM-like processes like VoxelJet, to novel voxel-based printing technologies like layered assembly.
+Efforts to achieve multi-material 3D printing range from enhanced FDM-like processes like VoxelJet to novel voxel-based printing technologies like layered assembly.

-A drawback of many existing 3D printing technologies is that they only allow one material to be printed at a time, limiting many potential applications which require the integration of different materials in the same object.
+A drawback of many existing 3D printing technologies is that they only allow one material to be printed at a time, limiting many potential applications that require the integration of different materials in the same object.
 Multi-material 3D printing solves this problem by allowing objects of complex and heterogeneous arrangements of materials to be manufactured using a single printer.
 Here, a material must be specified for each voxel (or 3D printing pixel element) inside the final object volume.

 The process can be fraught with complications, however, due to the isolated and monolithic algorithms.
 Some commercial devices have sought to solve these issues, such as building a Spec2Fab translator, but the progress is still very limited.
-Nonetheless, in the medical industry, a concept of 3D printed pills and vaccines has been presented.
+Nonetheless, in the medical industry, a concept of 3D-printed pills and vaccines has been presented.

-With this new concept, multiple medications can be combined, which will decrease many risks.
+With this new concept, multiple medications can be combined, which is expected to decrease many risks.
 With more and more applications of multi-material 3D printing, the costs of daily life and high technology development will become inevitably lower.

 Metallographic materials of 3D printing is also being researched.
 By classifying each material, CIMP-3D can systematically perform 3D printing with multiple materials.